top of page

 ENG

-However, one question must be asked: where is the water that is indispensable for animals and humans?
-During the restoration work, no wells were found either inside or outside.
-The reason is probably that not far from the fortified house in a south-easterly direction runs the Rio Fabiola, which springs from the slopes of Mount Sporno and flows into the Parma at Langhirano.
-The public road that runs alongside the Malavilla once led to the brook, which was then used to supply drinking water and to water the grazing cows.
-But that was not all.
-The road led to a building next to the brook, probably a follo, i.e. a stone building used for felting wool, or a mill.
-Some remnants remain.
+However, one question must be asked: where is the water, which is essential for animals and humans?
+During the restoration work, no wells were found, either inside or outside.
+This is probably because, not far from the fortified house, to the southeast, runs the Rio Fabiola, which originates from the slopes of Monte Sporno and flows into the Parma River in Langhirano.
+The public road that passes along the side of Malavilla once led to the stream, which was then used to supply drinking water and water the grazing cows.
+But that's not all: the road led to a building next to the stream, probably a mill or a fulling mill, i.e., a stone building used for felting wool.
+Some remains of it still exist.